 To build intuition about the result of the frequency optimization, we discuss in this section the optimization of an 8-transmon ring.
 Such a linear topology is the minimum connectivity possible for a quantum processor and sets an upper limit on the fabrication yield one can expect.
 In \Cref{fig:ring_yield} we present the frequency pattern obtained with the optimization described in the preceding section, along with the allowed regions for the frequencies of each transmon.
 We also present the yield as a function of frequency dispersion, with the state-of-the-art fabrication dispersions with and without postprocessing denoted to give a sense of achievable yields~\cite{kreikebaum2020improving, hertzberg2020laserannealing}.

-In the case of a qubit CR-based architecture, even a linear topology with state-of-the-art dispersion of 50 MHz leads to a low yield of 10\%.
+With a qubit CR-based architecture, even a linear topology with state-of-the-art dispersion of 50 MHz leads to a low yield of 10\%.
 This yield can be increased with a postprocessing fabrication dispersion of 14 MHz, which highlights the need for techniques such as laser-annealing for further reducing the frequency dispersion.
 In \Cref{fig:ring_yield}c we can see the distribution of errors among the different types of collisions.
 The majority of the collisions come from the entanglement constraints; these significantly reduce the overall yield.